MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/report-server-migration-tool.md

 ---
-title: Publish reports from Power BI Report Server the the Power BI service
+title: Publish reports from Power BI Report Server to the Power BI service
 description: This article targets Power BI Report Server report authors and Power BI administrators.
 It provides you with guidance to help you migrate your Report Definition Language (.rdl) reports to Power BI.
 author: maggiesMSFT
 ms.author: maggies